elizabethtian/Cursos-Salesforce-App/README.md

 # Cursos-Salesforce-App

 * Salesforce package with Course, Registration, and Attendance Objects
-* Uses Apex, Visualforce, jQuery, CSS
+* Uses Apex, Visualforce, SOQL, jQuery, CSS
 * Automatically creates Attendance records when Contact is registered for a course
 * Buttons allow for multiple registrations
 * Calendar displays courses, when clicked directs to course page, on hover displays course information